-Compliance and Enforcement would remain the same for all-electric HVAC design.
+Compliance and Enforcement would remain the same for all-electric HVAC designs even though the choice of standard design will change to a SZHP system.

 Compliance activities associated with central HPWH measure include:

 - Design Phase: Design engineers (generally plumbing engineers) specify heat pump water heater equipment and recirculation system design according to best practices guide and manufacturer guidelines.
 Designers would specify space footprint and clearance and structural support for large storage tanks; this practice is similar to current practice for conventional gas-fired water heater systems.
 The design drawings show additional design features and details for ventilation requirements and condensate pipe.
 Design engineers provide modeling inputs for the central HPWH system in the compliance software and information on system designs and features on the Certificate of Compliance Documents.
 Activities designers would perform are as follows: - Estimate recirculation loop loss to assist sizing of recirculation loop tank heating capacity.
 Although plumbing engineers should have performed similar analyses when sizing for a gas-fired DHW system, this step is not critical for gas-fired systems and therefore is often overlooked. - Size and specify storage tanks.
 The larger HPWH equipment most suitable for central systems is configured as standalone heat pumps.
 Therefore, the storage tank must be separately sized.
-This contrasts with gas-fired systems where many large water heaters (with sufficient storage capacity) are readily available, which are easily specified and designed with minimal custom engineering work. - Increase electrical panels to support additional loads. - Permit Application Phase: Design engineers and energy consultant work together to model the central HPWH system via compliance software.
+This contrasts with gas-fired systems where many large water heaters (with sufficient storage capacity) are readily available, which are easily specified and designed with minimal custom engineering work. - Increase electrical panels to support additional loads. - Communicate with compliance modeling consultant to provide design inputs. - Permit Application Phase: Design engineers and energy consultant work together to model the central HPWH system via compliance software.
 Building officials would perform plan check reviews as usual on equipment location, recirculation system design, and verify that the building adheres to the performance budget or is designed according to prescriptive standards. - Construction Phase: Plumbing contractors would install the central HPWH system including the heat pump, storage tanks, plumbing components, and specialties including mixing valves and control sensors as designed and per manufacturer instructions.
 After installation, either a design engineering team member or a contracted third party would perform necessary commissioning testing to ensure the system and controls are installed and function as designed.

-• Inspection Phase: Plumbing contractors would populate CF2R-PLB-XX form and schedule on-site verifications.
-HERS Raters or ATTs would perform on-site verification to ensure that the equipment, system design, piping configurations, and controls are in alignment with submitted plans and code requirements.
-HERS Raters or ATTs would submit CF3R forms accordingly.
+• Inspection Phase: Plumbing contractors would populate CF2R-PLB-XX or NRCI form and schedule on-site verifications.
+HERS Raters or ATTs would perform onsite verification to ensure that the equipment, system design, piping configurations, and controls are in alignment with submitted plans and code requirements.
+HERS Raters or ATTs would submit CF3R/NRCA/NRCV forms accordingly.